 Snowmobiling in Iceland is another extremely fun and popular activity to do.

-Travelers often choose to include snowmobiling with another experience, such as with this Golden Circle and snowmobiling tour from Reykjavik.
+Travelers often choose to include snowmobiling with another experience, such as this Golden Circle and snowmobiling tour from Reykjavik.

-Lava Caving Tours in March in Iceland
+Lava Caving Tours in Iceland in March

 Photo from Classic 1-Hour Raufarholshellir Lava Caving Tour

-Horseback Riding in March in Iceland
+Horseback Riding in Iceland in March

 Photo from Exceptional 9-Hour Horseback Riding Tour with Geothermal Pool and Transfer from Reykjavik